shanerowden/bbatch/README.md

 You can also do this after you have ran `bbatch` or `bbatch.py` at least once and serialized a `file.json` or `file.pickle` dataset:

-The main functions of use there are loading up the data and leaving you in the python interactive shell where you can `pp(htmls)` or `pp(mimes)` to see what kind of files you have mixed in there.
+The main functions of use there are loading up the data and leaving you in the python interactive shell where you can (in my case and examples) `pp(htmls)` or `pp(mimes)` to see what kind of files you have mixed in there.

 This was the result of using the functions in `bdata.py` on some example files on my machine, searching for files that contained 'html' in their MIME type as well as files that did not contain `binary`